Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 We never met this Charles Silver guy, a character who was always in the background.
 He was “the money”, that was basically who he was, like the producer on a film.
 He and Dick James went in together, so Silver always got what was really our share.
 There were the two of them taking the lion’s share, but it was a little while before we found out.

-Paul McCartney – From “And In The End” by Ken McNab
+Paul McCartney – From “And in the End: The Last Days of the Beatles” by Ken McNab, 2019

 March 28, 1969

 On this day, newspapers reported that Dick James and Charles Silver had sold their shares to Sir Lew Grade’s ATV.
-Paul was on his honeymoon in the US.
-John was in Amsterdam for a bed-in for peace and furiously reacted, reading the news:
+Paul was on his honeymoon, while John, in Amsterdam for a Bed-In for Peace, reacted furiously upon reading the news.

 I won’t sell.
 They are my shares and my songs and I want to keep a bit of the end product.
 I don’t have to ring Paul.
 I know damn well he feels the same as I do.